intelie/gitbook-platform/developers/packages.md

 {% endhint %}

 ## Extending plugin-package-manager to add more features
-It's also possible to add more features using the exposed `EntitiyRegistryService`.
-It allows other plugins to add new entities types using `registerEntityType(@NotNull Live live, @NotNull EntityMapper mapper)`.
+Package manager plugin exposes the `EntitiyRegistryService` service, that allows other plugins to register new entities types and, therefore, more features.

 ## Dependecies